IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

 ## To be or not to be a value type

-The structural equivalency API provided by `Should().BeEquivalentTo` and is arguably the most powerful, but also the most complicated part of Fluent Assertions.
+The structural equivalency API provided by `Should().BeEquivalentTo` and is arguably the most powerful, but also the most complicated part of Awesome Assertions.
 And to make things worse, you can extend and adapt the default behavior quite extensively.

 For instance, to determine whether FA needs to recursive into a complex object, it needs to know whether or not a particular type has value semantics.
 An object that has properties isn't necessarily a complex type that you want to recurse on. `DirectoryInfo` has properties, but you don't want FA to just traverse its properties.
 So you need to tell what types should be treated as value types.